Ant-OSS-Utility-Set/github-growth-hack/README.md

 It can:

-- generate a weekly report for the github projects you care about
+- generate a weekly or monthly report for the github projects you care about
    - calculate an "activity score" for every project
    - use the scores to rank these projects
+- find those issues without any comments and warn you

 Screenshots of the reports: